 Chef crowned King of Louisiana Seafood Cook-off prepping for Great American Seafood Competition

-PRAIRIEVILLE - They say third times the charm but for Chef Owen Hohl, it was the first.
+PRAIRIEVILLE - They say third time's the charm but for Chef Owen Hohl, it was the first.

 Hohl has been the chef over at Hot Tails in Prairieville for 13 years.
 He now has a new title: King of the 2023 Louisiana Seafood Cook-Off.